 I was able to download the standard ExpressVPN router app (alternate version) and flash it successfully.

-However, this standard version of the router app is not working in China.
+However, this standard/alternate version of the router app is not working in China.

 After talking to ExpressVPN support again, I found out that they don’t have the new v2 beta firmware available for the Alternate/Charter version yet.

 They said they will send me an E-mail when it’s available.
 But I’m too impatient to wait, so I had to find another solution.

 After doing more research, I found out that what I needed to do was change the “Board ID” to turn my Charter version R6300v2 into a standard version R6300v2.